OdiaNLP/odianlp.github.io/docs/index.md

 To develop an ecosystem for Odia language in text, audio and vision space, which will nurture and further help developments in these areas to interested individuals.

 _This project has been moved from [MTEnglish2Odia](https://github.com/soumendrak/MTEnglish2Odia)._

+## How can I contribute to the project?